 Empty Nester.
 A single person or a couple without children living at home.
-Empty nester can include any age range, but most often refers to older adults and seniors whose children have moved to college and no longer live at home.
+Empty nester can include any age range, but most often refers to older adults and seniors whose children no longer live at home.

 Market Rate.
 The price that the broad number of home buyers or renters are willing to pay for housing.
-Market rate housing does not have any restriction on price.
-Generally, when the demand goes up, the market rate price will also go up; when the supply goes down, the market rate price may also be a price tends to go up.
-Note, the market rate price may also be a price buyers must pay because there are no other options for their situation, making them housing cost burdened
+Market rate housing is not restricted by price.
+Generally, when the demand goes up or housing supply decreases, the market rate price will increase.
+Note, the market rate price may also be a price buyers must pay because there are no other options accommodating their situation, possibly making them housing cost burdened.